jayadongare/pharmacy_management/README.md

-# pharmacy_management
+# Pharmacy-Management-System
-The pharmacy management system, also known as the pharmacy information system, is a system that stores data and enables functionality that organizes and maintains the medication use process within pharmacies.
+This project how to create pharmacy management system using Tkinter in python with MYSQL